NtheOtaku/SteamOldLibraryBatch/README.md

 If you don't want to keep the .bat file in your Downloads folder or on your Desktop, you can also just throw it directly into your Steam folder.
 It'll work wherever it is.
 Just don't forget to keep your shortcuts to the Batch File up-to-date.

 AND WHATEVER YOU DO!
 DO NOT CLICK "RESTART STEAM" WHEN THE UPDATE WINDOW SHOWS UP.
 You'll be back on the Shit Interface again!

+Sorry, Mac and Linux users.
+This only works on Windows systems.